VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 If the command above returns "never-ending" response, then just press `ctrl+C` at any time in order to cancel the query.
 VictoriaLogs notices that the response stream is closed, so it cancels the query and stops consuming CPU, RAM and disk IO for this query.

-Then just use `head` command for investigating the returned log messages and narrowing down the query:
+Then use `head` command for investigating the returned log messages and narrowing down the query:

 ```sh
 curl http://localhost:9428/select/logsql/query -d 'query=error' | head -10